cmarqu/flycheck.github.io/index.md

 ## Very quick start ##

+Flycheck needs GNU Emacs 24.1 or newer, and works best on Unix systems.
+**Windows users**, please be aware that Flycheck does not support Windows officially, although it should mostly work fine on Windows.
+See [Windows support][] and watch out for [known Windows issues][windows issues]!

 Install some [syntax checker tools][languages] and type the following in your `*scratch*` buffer and run `M-x eval-buffer`: